sdc-china/IDA-doc/_posts/2019-01-15-references-best-practices.md

 You can use below ways to collect logs of plug-in.

-1. You can use the browser console to see the logs for plug-in console.
+1. You can use the browser console to see the logs for IDA recorder plug-in console.

    ![][references-pluginConsole]